How to Appeal a Rejection Letter

 Many Students Use Language from Appeal Letters They've Found Online — Beware.

-The almost 15 year old UC Berkeley appeal letter from this Huffington Post article is perhaps the most plagiarized.
+The almost 17 year old UC Berkeley appeal letter from this Huffington Post article is perhaps the most plagiarized.
 The "You've Made a Mistake" letter reads beautifully the first time you read it.
-But keep in mind that hundreds of students have plagiarized its concept and words last year, the year before that, and the year before that.
+But keep in mind that hundreds of students have plagiarized its concept and words last year alone, as well as the year before that, and the year before that.
 The same admissions officers have also read them all.
 Furthermore, UC Berkeley has long since enacted a 500 word limit to deter verbose appeals.
 Play to your unique merits—not filler language.

 What Happens Once You Submit Your Appeal: